OneThirdOff/CPU-Concept/README.md

 The CPU has, at the moment, two one-bit registers and 256byte of memory.
 Sequentially accessable.
 No jump funtion yet, so only linear programs.

+The built in interpreter will allow the user to code then run the program.

 Instructionset: